axonasif/rusty-magisk/README.md

 # Build instructions

 * First of all you need rust.
-Follow the link below and you should know what to do.
+Follow the link below and you will know what to do.

 > It'll also autoinstall rustc and cargo for you.

 > https://www.rust-lang.org/tools/install

-* Once you have rustt and everything it brings, we add a new target.
+* Once you have rust and everything it brings, we add a new target.
 Run the following command:

 ```bash
 rustup target add x86_64-unknown-linux-musl